 Your time is precious, and Instacart understands that.
 This on-demand grocery app is designed to make sure you can shop from all of your favorite stores in one single place.
 The cherry on top is that you won’t even have to step a foot out of your house or even move from the couch.
 This is the power of an on-demand app.
 The app has tied up with major supermarkets and pharmacies in the USA and it allows you to create a virtual shopping cart.
 Once you have selected all the items you want, an order is placed which is then fulfilled by a personal shopper.
 The best part is that your order will reach you in under 2 hours.

 You can reach out to Oyelabs for on-demand grocery delivery app development.

-To fully comprehend how the company actually works we will need to understand the value the company offers, features of the app, its business model, and revenue model.
+To fully comprehend how the company actually works we will need to understand the value the company offers, the features of the app, its business model, and its revenue model.

 How The Company Works